Ret2Me/WriteUps/CTFs/UDCTF/SeaEssAreEph/SeaEssAreEph.md

 </br>

 ## Attack
-### In the first field we need to fill our username because when admin click at the link we want send money to our selfs.</br>At the second field amount of money that will be send to us.
+### In the first field we need to fill our username because when website administrator click at the link we want send money to our selfs.</br>At the second field amount of money that will be send to us.
 ![money_transfer](money_transfer.png "money_transfer")
 </br>